 Using Groups in Training:

 Using groups allows you to assign specific training to a limited subset of users.
 When you set up a training campaign, you can select one or more groups from the drop-down.
-You can even set up an automated remedial training for a “clickers” group.
+You can even set up an automated remedial training for a “clickers” group, to provide additional training to your most vulnerable or phish-prone users.
 Click here to learn how.

 You can use groups to track training progress and run reports on various subsets of users.
 For example, you could find out how many members of the Accounting group had started, but not completed a specific course.
 Any course report can also be filtered by group.